List on Bids44 →

 Factors That Affect Prestige Induction Cooktop Resale Value

-Age of the Cooktop.
-Newer models, say less than two years old, naturally command higher prices.
-For every additional year beyond that, expect a depreciation of ₹150-250, as components like the fan or PCB are closer to their end-of-life.
+Age of the Unit.
+Newer models, say 2-3 years old, will naturally fetch more.
+For every year past 3-4 years, expect a drop of ₹100-200 in value, as components like the fan or PCB might be closer to needing replacement.

 Maintenance Cost Breakdown (India, 2026)